Last Updated on

 9. They eat KFC for Christmas dinner

 Apparently, over 3.6 million people in Japan celebrate their Christmas with a KFC dinner.
+This fact about Japan is so weird and interesting to me!

 So how did this come about in the first place?
 Well, it was just a good marketing campaign when the first store opened in 1970.
 KFC started a ‘Party Barrell’ based on an American Christmas dinner but with chicken of course instead of turkey.
 Somehow it caught on and the rest is history.